intel/ScalableVectorSearch/README.md

 SVS is primarily optimized for large-scale similarity search but it still offers [state-of-the-art performance at million-scale](https://intel.github.io/ScalableVectorSearch/benchs/small_scale_benchs.html).

-Best performance is obtained with 4th generation (Sapphire Rapids) by making use of AVX-512 instructions, with excellent results also with 2nd and 3rd Intel &reg; Xeon &reg; processors (Cascade Lake and Ice Lake).
+Best performance is obtained with 4th generation (Sapphire Rapids) by making use of Intel(R) AVX-512 instructions, with excellent results also with 2nd and 3rd Intel &reg; Xeon &reg; processors (Cascade Lake and Ice Lake).

-Performance will be degraded if AVX-512 instructions are not available.
+Performance will be degraded if Intel(R) AVX-512 instructions are not available.
-A warning message will appear when loading the SVS Python module if the system does not support AVX-512 instructions.
+A warning message will appear when loading the SVS Python module if the system does not support Intel(R) AVX-512 instructions.

 ## Key Features